yanivsagy/SmartBrain/README.md

 # SmartBrain
-SmartBrain is a web application that allows users to insert any image URL and uses those images to find the location of human faces within those photos.
+SmartBrain is a web application that allows users to type in any image URL and uses those images to find the number of and the locations of human faces found within those photos.